Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football

 Figure~\ref{fig:sampling} summarizes the discrepancy between ground-truth (GT) and self-to-self simulated episode VAEP across different numbers of samples.
-Here, the left histogram refers to the per-episode average VAEP and the right one refers to the cumulative episode VAEP.
 As the number of samples increases, both the per-episode mean and cumulative absolute differences consistently decrease.
 This indicates that larger sample sizes lead to more stable self-to-self simulation results and improve the agreement with the GT episode VAEP.